 Waikato Community Funders GroupOver $3m in funding has been announced by the Waikato Community Funders Group to support non-profit organisations working on the frontline to help vulnerable people affected by COVID-19.
 Due to the need for rapid response, the application process has been fast-tracked and groups can make just one application through Trust Waikato, which is then shared with the Waikato Community Funders Group.
 For more information about how to apply contact Dennis Turton, Chief Executive, Trust Waikato, 027 482 1206, email@example.com

 3. Wellington region

-Wellington Community TrustWCT have simplified their usual funding process for the next 6 months (1 April – 30 Sept 2020):
+Wellington Community TrustWCT have simplified their usual funding process in response to COVID.

 - One simplified application form

 - Granting on a monthly basis (no deadlines)

 - Up to $10,000 for a quick turnaround

 - Requests of over $10,000 (up to a maximum of $50,000) will be considered for special circumstances – these will take up to several more weeks to process, and they may ask you for more details.